What is the HIBAR Research Alliance?

 What does the HIBAR Research Alliance Do?

-The HRA’s strategy is to facilitate collaborative activities through existing and emerging networks in the research and innovation community.
-These activities will help to achieve the cultural and structural changes within universities to enable more and better HIBAR research projects while also strengthening the commitment to research excellence and academic freedom.
-This strategy will be achieved through:
+The HRA’s strategy is to facilitate collaborative action through HRA working groups and through established and emerging networks in the research and innovation community.
+These actions will help build the capacity needed to achieve the cultural and structural changes within universities to enable more and better HIBAR research projects, and by doing so strengthen the commitment to research excellence and societal impact.
+The HRA will implement this strategy through:

-- Collaboration to identify barriers and opportunities for creating more HIBAR research projects in order to better target outreach and development of support tools and resources; and
+• Collaboration to identify barriers and opportunities for more HIBAR research; and

 More details about the HRA strategy are included in our Strategic Plan.